 mostly hay and mud.

-of the first year students shall be encouraged to participate in the Greasepole Climb, but in no way shall anyone be intimidated into taking part in the Climb against their will.
+of the first year students shall be encouraged to participate in the Grease Pole Climb, but in no way shall anyone be intimidated into taking part in the Climb against their will.

 No apparatus of any kind, other than clothing worn into the pit, may be used by the Frosh during the attempt at retrieving the tam, nor may the Pole be moved from its original position.

-Greasepole climb time
+Grease Pole climb time

 The event shall be timed by a member of the EngSoc Executive or a designate, using a stop watch.
 Time will be recorded from the point of initial entry into the pit by any Frosh, until the moment when the President of EngSoc or an appointed delegate has the tam (or a large portion thereof).

-The time so recorded shall be engraved on the Greasepole Climb Plaque within one month of the climb.
+The time so recorded shall be engraved on the Grease Pole Climb Plaque within one month of the climb.
 It shall be the duty of the Vice-President (Student Affairs) of EngSoc to see that this is done.

 The First Year shall be responsible for storing the Pole.